vikasganiga05/tailwind-vite-starter/README.md

 ## 🛡️ License

-LinkFree is licensed under the MIT License - see the [`LICENSE`](https://github.com/vikasganiga05/tailwind-vite-starter/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [`LICENSE`](https://github.com/vikasganiga05/tailwind-vite-starter/blob/master/LICENSE) file for details.

 ## 💪 Thanks to all Contributors